azalea-rs/azalea/azalea/README.md

 ## Backtraces

 Backtraces are also useful, though they're sometimes hard to read and don't always contain the actual location of the error.
 Run your code with `RUST_BACKTRACE=1` to enable full backtraces.
 If it's very long, often searching for the keyword "azalea" will help you filter out unrelated things and find the actual source of the issue.

+# Other common problems

+## Using `tokio::task::spawn_local` instead of `tokio::spawn`

+If you spawn a task with `tokio::spawn` and move your bot into it, it's possible for Tokio to run the handler function or schedule a Minecraft tick at an unexpected moment.
+For instance, `bot.component::<TicksConnected>() == bot.component::<TicksConnected>()` is not guaranteed to be true inside of a `tokio::spawn`.
+Azalea already mitigates this in the handler function by using a Tokio [LocalSet](https://docs.rs/tokio/latest/tokio/task/struct.LocalSet.html), but that mitigation does not apply if you call `tokio::spawn` yourself.
+To avoid this, you must call `tokio::task::spawn_local` in place of `tokio::spawn`.
+Alternatively, you could also mark your main function with `#[tokio::main(flavor = "current_thread")]`.

 [`bevy_log`]: https://docs.rs/bevy_log